Here's why the vote count is still going in key states | NewsChannel 3-12

 Georgia

-There were about 16,000 votes that remained to be counted in Georgia at 8:40 p.m.
-ET Thursday, according to a statement from Secretary of State Brad Raffensperger.
+Biden took a narrow lead in Georgia after Clayton County in Atlanta’s suburbs reported.

-Trump’s lead kept dropping as more ballots were counted Thursday, and he was then ahead by fewer than 2,500 votes.
-Sixteen electoral votes hang in the balance.
+Trump’s lead dropped steadily as more ballots were counted Thursday, and Biden took the lead on Friday morning.

-Fulton County, the biggest in Georgia and which includes Atlanta, finished counting absentee ballots on Thursday.
-There were still about 5,700 ballots remaining in Clayton County, which is south of Atlanta; 4,800 in Gwinnett County, northeast of Atlanta; and 4,700 in Forsyth County, which is further north of Atlanta.
+Georgia’s secretary of state said at 9 a.m.
+ET Friday there were just over 8,000 ballots still to be counted.
+The majority of them, about 4,800, were from Gwinnett County, northeast of Atlanta.

-Earlier in the afternoon, state official Gabriel Sterling had stressed the need for patience in the interest of accuracy.
+State official Gabriel Sterling on Thursday stressed the need for patience in the interest of accuracy.

 “The effort here is to make sure that everybody’s … legal vote is counted properly,” Sterling told reporters.
 “These close elections require us to be diligent and make sure we do everything right.”